 So, for DeFi to work, it needs a decentralized infrastructure to run on.
 This is where the Ethereum blockchain comes into play.
 The Ethereum blockchain is a DIY platform for decentralized applications (DApps).

-Most DeFi protocols operate on the Ethereum blockchain, although a few have migrated to other competing blockchains to enjoy greater speed and scalability.
+Most DeFi protocols operate on the Ethereum blockchain, although some are now also hosted other competing blockchains, such as the Solana network, to enjoy greater speed and scalability.

 2. What fueled DeFi’s rise?

 DeFi’s beginning is often traced to MakerDAO, a platform that launched in 2015 that allowed users to use cryptocurrency as collateral for loans.
 Like traditional cryptocurrencies, DeFi protocols promise to eliminate unnecessary intermediaries.
 This libertarian view and a desire for investors to make money have fueled the market till now.

 Bitcoin was created in 2009 as an alternative to traditional finance and financial authorities like banks.
 But while bitcoin was intended to function as money, many limitations still exist.
 Bitcoin’s functionality depends on a network of new central authorities that keep the wheels turning.
 These include miners, node operators, wallets and exchanges.

 While helpful, these authorities have shown a proclivity for acting like those they came to eradicate.
 They hold power over several critical aspects.